-My energetic, late talker, bilingual three year old is now a little chatterbox.
-He impresses me everyday with his vocabulary and grammar skills..
+My late talker, bilingual three-year-old is now a little chatterbox.
+He impresses me every day with his vocabulary and grammar skills.
 When he turned 2 1/2 years old, his language skills exploded.
 He quickly increased his vocabulary and started putting 2 words together.
 However, even though he understands it, he wasn’t saying much of anything in Spanish.

-I know I have said this over and over and over so why not one more time?
+I know I have said this over and over and over.
 Learning two languages does not cause a child to have a language delay.
-Speaking only one language does not “cure” a late talker either.
+Therefore, speaking only one language does not “cure” a late talker either.

 When my son started talking, most of his language was in English.
 He understood Spanish but wasn’t speaking it yet.
 As a speech therapist and a mom, this issue was new for me.
-I had to really think....how can I encourage more Spanish expressive language?
-I had my husband try different strategies and we found one that worked the best.
+I had to really think how I could encourage more Spanish expressive language.
+I had my husband try different strategies, and we found one that worked the best.
+Read more below.

 Quick Review: Again, as I have said a million times, you want language instruction for toddlers to be as natural as possible.
-This means, you don’t want to “drill” vocabulary words or constantly quiz.
+This means, you don’t want to “drill” vocabulary words or quiz.
 You want kids to learn language as they play and live their fun, energetic lives!
-This was true for my bilingual son.
+This was true for my bilingual son too.

-Quick Bilingual Tips for Late Talkers (or any bilingual children):
+Quick Bilingual Tips for Late Talkers (or any bilingual child):

 You want to make language learning fun.
 It is fun and exciting already for little ones.
 They are inherently motivated if the context of learning is natural.
 If you make learning a second language stressful, they won’t want to do it!

 If you need more information on late talkers, please check out our eBook!

 Just use the tips described in the book in your strongest language!